nunomourinho/forensicVM-Plugins/README.md

 ## Introduction

-Welcome to the Community Plugins Project - a collaborative platform where we extend the capabilities of the AutosPy ForensicVM project by developing a series of useful plugins.
+Welcome to the Community Plugins Project - a collaborative platform where we extend the capabilities of the Autospsy ForensicVM project by developing a series of useful plugins.
 These plugins are designed to enhance the functionality of the ForensicVM, enabling security bypass, program installation, and other tools that forensic investigators find necessary in their routine work.

 ## Project Purpose